Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 * The form is from Bootstrap and I adjusted it a bit
 * Most of the code is a combination of several tutorials
 ### Acknowledgements
-* Thanks to my mentor for making me learn more.
+* Thanks to my mentor for making me learn more and his flexibility.
 * A big thank you to the tutors who support and are always trying to help even if it can take a long time.